 7. Christian love (agape)

-operating in agape love (God's love) only comes "naturally" after the first six qualities are in place.
+agape love (God's love) only comes "naturally" after the first six qualities are in place.
 God operates this way, because He is a fully-developed spiritual being.
-We, on the other hand, can operate in agape by choice -- as an act of
+We, on the other hand, can operate in agape by choice -- as an act of our will -

 One more facet of verse 29 is worth noting.
 If the prophetic words of the writer meant, as is implied in the Amplified translation, that the Proverbs 31 woman's husband would have actually spoken the words in this verse